How LIS Software Helps Pathologists Sign-Out Anatomic Pathology Cases Faster

 Once the correct template code has been identified, the pathologist double-clicks on the template to add it to the case, and this automatically populates all of the relevant information.

-From here the pathologist hits “Release” at the bottom of the Lab Report and “Ok” after reviewing the Microscopic Pre-release Checklist to release the case from the Pathologist Queue.
+From here the pathologist hits “Release” at the bottom of the Lab Report and “OK” after reviewing the Microscopic Pre-release Checklist to release the case from the Pathologist Queue.

-LIS Software Sign-Out with Dictation
+Pathology lab Software Sign-Out with Dictation

 From there he says “Open Capture,” “Capture Image, ” “Save Image,” and “Release Report” to quickly sign out of the case without ever touching the workstation keyboard.

-LigoLab’s All-in-One Anatomic Pathology Software Solution
+LigoLab’s All-in-One LIS Software Solution